wisraelsen/Natural-Amenity-Dash-Map/README.md

 ## Dash App

-This is an interactive Dash app that I am currently running on AWS Elastic Beanstalk (Python 3.8).
+This is the interactive Dash app that I am currently running on AWS Elastic Beanstalk (Python 3.8).

 **The deployed version is in [/dash-app](https://github.com/wisraelsen/Natural-Amenity-Dash-Map/tree/main/dash-app) in this repository.**